university-of-york/uoy-config-funnelback-courses/README.md

 ### Testing

-The `york-uni-courses` collection has two profiles, for 'Live' and 'Preview'.
+Funnelback collections have two profiles, for 'Live' and 'Preview'.
 The preview profile can be used for testing purposes.
 For details on how to deploy files to the preview profile, see 'Deployment'.

 ### Deployment

 Deployment of configuration files to Funnelback cannot be done programmatically, and must be done using the [web interface](https://york.funnelback.co.uk/search/admin).

-While logged in to the Funnelback admin console, find the *york-uni-courses* collection and select 'Browse Collection Configuration Files'.
+While logged in to the Funnelback admin console, find the collection you wish to make a change to and select 'Browse Collection Configuration Files'.
 From here you will see a list of configuration files for each profile.
 In order to publish a configuration file to Live, it must first be pushed to 'Preview'.